SeongokRyu/mutual_information_and_self-supervised_learning/predictive_coding/README.md

 * Comparison of the classification accuracy of supervised learning and semi-supervised learning results.
 * Comparison of the methods enforcing 1-Lipschitz continuity: spectral normalization and gradient penalty methods.

+## How to use
+_"Placeholder -- will be updated as soon as possible"

 ## Methodology

 ![](predictive_coding.jpg)